-Sports personalities throng Twitter to express surprise, anger over explosive batsman Kevin Pietersen's sacking by ECB.
+Sports stars express anger over Kevin Pietersen's sacking

 The news that explosive but controversial batsman Kevin Pietersen's England career is over has sent the world of social media into a frenzy with sports personalities going online to express their disbelief.

 Pietersen expressed sadness over the end of his international career on Wednesday and said that he was "incredibly overwhelmed" by the support he had received.

 He posted a picture on photo-sharing website Instagram of himself leaving the field after his final Test match against Australia in Sydney during England's recent 5-0 Ashes defeat.